UTLgerstein/gerstein-3dp/README.md

-This repo is built and maintained by the 3D-printing Lab at the Gerstien Library
+This repo is built and maintained by the 3D printing Lab at Gerstein Library, University of Toronto, Canada